Laplace distribution: Probability density function

 The probability density function of the Laplace distribution is also reminiscent of the normal distribution; however, whereas the normal distribution is expressed in terms of the squared difference from the mean $\mu$, the Laplace density is expressed in terms of the absolute difference from the mean.
 Consequently, the Laplace distribution has fatter tails than the normal distribution.
+It is a special case of the generalized normal distribution and the hyperbolic distribution.
+Continuous symmetric distributions that have exponential tails, like the Laplace distribution, but which have probability density functions that are differentiable at the mode include the logistic distribution, hyperbolic secant distribution, and the Champernowne distribution.

 Cumulative distribution function

 The Laplace distribution is easy to integrate (if one distinguishes two symmetric cases) due to the use of the absolute value function.
 Its cumulative distribution function is as follows: